santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Unfalsifiable claims** - "Civilization under Antarctic ice" and "before poles shifted" cannot be tested
 - **Cherry-picking** - Selects dramatic geological event (Bonin Trench) without context of normal tectonic activity
 - **False dichotomy** - Continues implying unknown ocean features validate supernatural Triangle explanations

+**Page 8 - What the author is discussing:**
+The author mentions earthquakes along the Mid-Atlantic Ridge (linked to Atlantis legends), "false bottom" sonar readings (explained as fish schools), glowing "white water" in the Gulf Stream (possibly luminescent fish or radioactivity), and continental drift theory.
+They then pivot back to the Bermuda Triangle, acknowledging that many vessels traverse it safely daily and that ships are lost worldwide for various reasons.
+They distinguish between "lost at sea" (with wreckage) and "disappeared" (no trace).

+**Analysis:**

+- **Acknowledging counter-evidence** - Admits many traverse the Triangle safely, but doesn't integrate this into their analysis
+- **Introducing important distinction** - "Lost at sea" vs "disappeared" is crucial but comes 8 pages late
+- **Base rate neglect** - Still doesn't compare Triangle losses to other areas of similar traffic/conditions
+- **Confirmation bias** - After listing natural explanations for ocean mysteries (fish schools, continental drift), immediately returns to implying Triangle is special
+- **Moving the goalposts** - Now suggesting only complete disappearances (no wreckage) count as mysterious

+The author briefly acknowledges rational explanations and safety statistics but doesn't let these facts alter their mysterious framing of the Triangle.